Aryan-Poonacha/wiki_llm_chatbot/README.md

-├── vectara_setup.py <- script to set up project (load data from Data directory into Vectara backend) ├── pinecone_setup.py <- script to set up project (load data from Data dir into Pinecone backend) ── app.py <- streamlit frontend interface component ├── scripts <- directory for pipeline & utility scripts ├── llama3 <- model used in this project
+├── vectara_setup.py <- script to set up project (load data from Data directory into Vectara backend) ├── pinecone_setup.py <- script to set up project (load data from Data dir into Pinecone backend) ── app.py <- streamlit frontend interface component ├── scripts <- misc scripts for loading data
+├── pinecone_scripts <- directory for pipeline & utility scripts for pinecone
+├── vectara_scripts <- directory for pipeline & utility scripts for vectara
+├── finetuning <- scripts for finetuning of llama-3 model
+├── llama3 <- model used in this project
-├── Data <- directory for project data
+├── non-dl-models <- directory for scripts used for baseline and non-deep learning approaches ├── Data <- directory for project data
-├── Experiemnts <- different scripts for different components experimented with (like using pubnub as intermediary messenger between Vectara backend, HuggingFace endpoint and streamlit frontend)
+├── Experiments <- different scripts for different components experimented with (like using pubnub as intermediary messenger between Vectara backend, HuggingFace endpoint and streamlit frontend)
-├── .gitignore <- git ignore file
+├── questions.txt <- test dataset of manually compiled complex queries ├── .gitignore <- git ignore file

 ## License